Back to Compare

 Bottom line

-Revealbot is the right tool if your weekly bottleneck is rule logic on existing campaigns and you operate at the volume where deep rule depth pays for itself.
+Revealbot (Birch) is the right tool if your weekly bottleneck is rule logic on existing campaigns, you are comfortable with spend-based pricing, and you operate at the volume where deep rule depth pays for itself.

-AdLiftr is the right tool if your weekly bottleneck is launching ads — getting more tests live across Meta, TikTok, and Google Ads with consistent naming, UTMs, and creative QA.
+AdLiftr is the right tool if your weekly bottleneck is launching ads — getting more tests live across Meta, TikTok, Google Ads, and Snapchat with consistent naming, UTMs, and creative QA — at flat, predictable pricing, with an API and MCP when you want to automate the launch itself.

 If you are unsure, the cheapest experiment is to run a 7-day AdLiftr trial against next week's actual launches and see how much time the launch step alone saves.